thiagoh/sublime-dilmes-ipsum/README.md

 An extension for Sublime Text 2 and 3!

-It allow you to Insert Dilmes Ipsum in the editor via menu items or keyboard shortcut.
+It allow you to insert Dilmes Ipsum in the editor via menu items or keyboard shortcut.
 It uses some popular phrases from [Brazilian President Dilma Rousseff](https://en.wikipedia.org/wiki/Dilma_Rousseff)

 Select how much text you want from the menu item in `Edit->Text->Dilmes Ipsum` or on the right click menu in `Dilmes Ipsum`.